rmeyerth/slop-site/blog/2023-01-27-release/index.md

 tokens will remain immutable as it makes no sense to assign values to them, but certain ones like the ability to modify values within the structure of a context object or collection are on my radar.

-As always, if you have any feedback, questions or concerns please send an email to tronied@yahoo.com or head on over to the board [here](https://slop.boards.net).
+As always, if you have any feedback, questions or concerns please email me at rmeyer@hotmail.co.uk or head on over to the board [here](https://slop.boards.net).